jehfenker/Spatial-Modelling/README.md

 # Spatial-Modelling

-Random scripts for species distribution modelling and projections to the past
+Random scripts with examples for species distribution modelling and projections to the past